Samuel W. Smith

 Samuel William Smith (August 23, 1852 – June 19, 1931), was a politician from the U.S. state of Michigan.

+Early life and education

 He was born in Independence Township and attended the common schools in Clarkston and Detroit.
 He began teaching school in 1869, served as superintendent of schools in Waterford Township in 1875 and also served as principal of the school at Waterford, Michigan.
 He went on to study law, was admitted to the bar in 1877 and graduated from the law department of the University of Michigan at Ann Arbor in 1878.

+Career

-He began legal practice in Pontiac, where for six months he worked alone with considerable success, and then formed a partnership with Levi Taft Aaron Perry.
+He began legal practice in Pontiac, where for six months he worked alone with considerable success, and then formed a partnership with Levi Taft and Aaron Perry.
 Perry retired from the firm during the second year of the partnership, but the connection between Taft and Smith continued until the death of the former in 1897.
 Smith was prosecuting attorney of Oakland County from 1880 to 1884.